 Both calendarization and Last Twelve Months (LTM) are used in comparable analysis.
 Comparable companies analysis involves comparing the operating metrics of public companies in a peer group within an industry.
 Companies in a peer group are categorized based on factors such as industry, size, leverage, and growth characteristics.
 A comparable analysis is essential when performing company valuations.

-While calendarization adjusts financial statements data for a fiscal year, LTM takes the preceding 12 months data to use for calculating financial metrics such as earnings, EBITDA, or revenue.
+While calendarization adjusts financial statement data for a fiscal year, LTM takes the preceding 12 months’ data to use for calculating financial metrics such as earnings, EBITDA, or revenue.
 Although the last 12 months may be a relatively short period to evaluate a company’s performance, it is a valuable tool to determine the company’s most recent performance and current trends.
-The LTM figures are typically more recent than the annual financial reports, and, therefore, considered a more reliable tool, since they eliminate short-term, potentially misleading metrics such as quarterly reports.
+The LTM figures are typically more recent than the annual financial reports and, therefore, are considered a more reliable tool since they eliminate short-term, potentially misleading metrics such as quarterly reports.

 When using LTM figures, investors should differentiate the figures as coinciding with the company’s most recent reports for the fiscal year.
 The LTM refers to the preceding 12 months from the time the financial statement is dated.
 For example, if the financial statement is dated June 2017, the last 12 months covers the period starting from July 1, 2016, to June 30, 2017.
 However, calendarization adjusts the fiscal year to the fiscal year of the parent or valuing company so that there is a “clean” basis for comparison.

 Thank you for reading CFI’s guide to calendarization.
 To learn more about financial statements and reporting, see the following free CFI resources.